- The Windows 10 login screen acts as a way to separate user profiles between each other, as well as a method of protecting one's private data.

 If you’re already connected to the internet, move on to the next solution from down below.

 In case you cannot log in because of your password, it is important to know that you can solve it by using a specific password recovery tool.
-We strongly recommend you to use Windows Key, a password recovery software that is present on the market for 20 years.

 3. Run PC in the Safe Mode